cg219/nowplaying/README.md

 # Now Playing
-Send your last.fm recently played track to social media feeds
+Scrobble your Spotify listens and share to social media feeds

 ## Setup